epurpur/python-intro/README.md

 # Goals for Today
 1. Get python running
 2. Learn some fundamentals
-3. Learn how to help yourself (Most Important!)
+3. Learn how to help yourself (including ChatGPT)

 ## Outline
 1. Strings